Banff vs Lake Louise • Which One is Right for You

 Advantages of Staying in Banff Over Lake Louise

 While the town of Banff is physically further away from sights like Moraine Lake, Lake Louise, and Lake Louise Ski Resort, it is a town of almost 9000, with most living in Downtown Banff.
-That means you’ll have facilities that you won’t have in Lake Louise.
-Things like excellent restaurants, bars and nightlife, a movie theater, a bowling alley, and museums all exist in Banff.
+That means you’ll have facilities you won’t have in Lake Louise.
+Things like excellent restaurants, bars, nightlife, a movie theater, a bowling alley, and museums all exist in Banff.

 If you don’t want to go out on a hike or venture far from Banff for a day, there are plenty of things to do in the actual town.
-For instance you can easily spend a whole day strolling Banff Avenue, venturing up the Banff Gondola, walking to Bow Falls, and getting a view at Surprise Corner.
+For instance you can easily spend one day in Banff strolling Banff Avenue, venturing up the Banff Gondola, walking to Bow Falls, and getting a view at Surprise Corner.

 Banff is closer to Calgary, close to Canmore, and conveniently located near sights like Lake Minnewanka, Two Jack Lake, and Vermilion Lakes.
 If you plan to go hiking in Kananaskis Country, you’ll want to stay in Banff over Lake Louise.
 Or better yet, head to Canmore and stay there, which is almost as close to Kananaskis as you can get.

 If it’s wintertime and you want to go skiing, you’ll be able to enjoy Mt.
-Norquay, which is just minutes away or drive to Banff Sunshine, which is less than a 20-minute drive.
+Norquay, which is just minutes away or drive to Banff Sunshine, which is less than a 20-minute drive from downtown.

-Banff also has a much better nightlife scene.
+Banff also has a much better nightlife scene than Lake Louise.
 Quite a young Australian crowd resides in Banff, a town that runs with the help of seasonal workers.
-Bars like the Dancing Sasquatch see people partying on well into the night.
+Bars like the Dancing Sasquatch see people partying well into the night.

 Drawbacks of Staying in Banff over Lake Louise